tcc-sejohnson/swa-auth/README.md

 # swa-auth
-A super-lightweight Auth library for Azure Static Web Apps.
+A super-lightweight Auth library for Azure Static Web Apps with React.